3NZ1I/referral-_hlp/backend/README.md

 This will return a JSON object like `{ "token": "<JWT>" }`.
 Store this in n8n's HTTP Header Auth as `Authorization: Bearer <JWT>`.

+Notes on roster and nested payloads
+- If the webhook sends a wrapped payload (with `body` object), the backend will flatten the `body` into top-level `raw` keys so repeat group fields like `group_fj2tt69_partnernu1_1_partner_name` appear directly at `raw` and are available for the roster table and case-level mapping.